microsoft/RockPaperScissorsLizardSpock/README.md

 Before deploying services using Helm, you need to setup the configuration.
 We refer to the configuration file with the name of _gvalues_ file.
 This file **contains all secrets** so beware to not commit in your repo accidentally.

-An example of this file is in `helm/gvalues.yaml`.
+A template of this file is in `powershell/gvalues.tempalte`.
 The deployment scripts use this file by default, **but do not rely on editing this file**.
 Instead create a copy of it a folder outside the repository and use the `-valuesFile` parameter of the deployment script.

 > **Note:** The folder `/Deploy/helm/__values/` is added to `.gitignore`, so you can keep all your configuration files in it, to avoid accidental pushes.